-- Sliding: two panels fit in a frame and slide in either direction to open and close
+Two panels fit in a frame and slide in either direction to open and close.

-- Swing or pivot: a single pane attached to a wall swings open from the left or right
+A single pane attached to a wall swings open from the left or right.

-- Door and panel: one narrow pane is fixed to the wall while next to it, a panel is fixed with hinges to the other wall and operates as the door
+One narrow pane is fixed to the wall while next to it, a panel is fixed with hinges to the other wall and operates as the door.

-- Butterfly or bi-fold: two equal-size panels are hinged at the center to open inward
+Two equal-size panels are hinged at the center to open inward.

-- Fixed: a single pane of glass attached to the wall holding the showerhead protects the bathroom from splashes; the rest of the shower opening remains uncovered
+A single pane of glass attached to the wall holding the showerhead protects the bathroom from splashes; the rest of the shower opening remains uncovered.

 Once upon a time, framed was the only way to go.
 (Remember those shower doors when you were growing up?)
 With the widespread popularity of open design, semi-frame and frameless have caught homeowners’ attention.
 Improvements in mounting systems, including thicker glass supported by sleeker, stronger hinges, means you can have a shower that seems to float or even disappear.
 Your choices come down to four solutions:

-Special details notwithstanding, framed can be the thriftiest way to go and the easiest to install.
-The glass panes are typically a 1/4-inch thick.
+Special details notwithstanding, framed doors can be the thriftiest way to go and the easiest to install.
+The glass panes are typically 1/4-inch thick.

 Joel and Eric’s bathroom renovation